-"Magsikap, Magtipid pag nag-uumpisa sa pangkabuhayang proyekto at ang mga gastusin ay di dapat sosobra sa kinikita."
+"Magsikap, magtipid lalo na pag nag-uumpisa pa lang sa pangkabuhayang proyekto at ang mga gastusin ay di dapat sosobra sa kinikita."

-The couple believes that through perseverance and simple living, their family will overcome poverty.
+The Reyes couple believes that through perseverance and simple living, their family will overcome poverty.
 This is the story of their transformation from sheer poverty to improved quality of life.